My six-year-old son taught me that as beginner writers we often underestimate the power of the antagonist.

 - The antagonist is an opposition character who stands in the way of your protagonist.
 He or she stops the protagonist from achieving his or her goal.
 He or she should be as strong as your hero is.

 - The antagonist does not have to be evil.
 Take the book Guess How Much I Love You by Sam McBratney, which is the sweetest picture book ever written.
 The Big Nutbrown Hare is the Little Nutbrown Hare’s antagonist, because the Little Nutbrown Hare wants to win and the Big Nutbrown Hare trumps him every time.

-- Study the antagonists in the books and movies you grew up with, for example, The Gruffalo by Julia Donaldson, Where The Wild Things Are by Maurice Sendak.
-They all have antagonists.
+- Study the antagonists in the books and movies you grew up with.
+For example, The Gruffalo by Julia Donaldson and Where the Wild Things Are by Maurice Sendak both have antagonists.

 I do believe a story should have inner and outer conflict.
 You protagonist will always struggle with his own shortcomings.
 We are own worst enemies, remember, but don’t neglect the outer conflict.
 Conflict drives fiction.
 We like it.

 If you enjoyed this post, you will love: